Designing Chatbots That Delight: Blending AI and UX for Smooth Chats

 3. Inject Personality

 Bots with personality engage better—like Duolingo’s witty owl or Woebot’s empathetic tone.
 But consistency with brand voice is key.
+Discover brand identity strategies that support cohesive chatbot voices.

 4. Prioritize Accessibility